NetApp/FSx-ONTAP-samples-scripts/Monitoring/ingest_nas_audit_logs_into_cloudwatch/README.md

 1. Go to the CloudFormation page within the AWS console and click on the `Create stack -> With new resources` button.
 1. Select the `Upload a template file` radio button and click on the `Choose file` button.
 Select the `cloudformation-template.yaml` that you downloaded in step 1.
 1. Click on the `Next` button.
-1. The next page will provide all the configuration parameters you can provide.
-Some are required, and some aren't
+1. The next page will provide all the configuration parameters you can provide:

 |Parameter|Required|Description|
 |---|---|--|
 |Stack Name|Yes|The name of the CloudFormation stack.
 This can be anything, but since it is used as a suffix for some of the resources it creates, keep it under 40 characters.|